pbiggar/phc/doc/manual/install.rst

 PHP ``embed SAPI`` installation instructions
 --------------------------------------------

+If your operating system supplies a php5-embed package, or similar, you may :ref:`skip <install.instructions>` this section.

 If you do not intend to compile PHP code using |phc|, you may :ref:`skip <install.instructions>` this section.